 2. Enabling Root using Directory Utility

-If you prefer to use your Mac’s user interface, then you can enable root using the Directory Utility:
+If you prefer to use a GUI-based option, you can enable the root user on your Mac via the Directory Utility instead:

 1. Open your Mac’s Spotlight by clicking the menu icon in the upper-right corner of the screen.